bondy-io/bondy_docs/docs/reference/configuration/listeners.md

 # Network Listeners Configuration Reference
-> Configure the network listeners for the different protocols and gateways.{.definition}
+Configure the network listeners for the different protocols and gateways.

 ## Admin API HTTP Listener